 This rotation allows for patient care in both the inpatient and outpatient setting.
 Monday through Friday mornings and some full days will be spent on the inpatient service caring for pediatric and obstetrical patients.
 Overnight sign out starts at 8AM.
 Students will have the opportunity to see pregnant patients in triage and make management decision on whether to admit or discharge them.
 Patient care will include labor management, deliveries, newborn care, assisting in C-sections, and post-partum care.
 Students will also admit pediatric patients from the ED and round on newborns.
 Our focus is family-centered care.
 Students will have the opportunity to interact with midwives, pediatricians, obstetricians, social workers, lactation consultants, and of course our FM attendings.
-The supervising FM faculty come from a variety of backgrounds and work settings such as private practice, our hospital- based Family Medicine Center, and La Familia Medical Center (FQHC).
-The outpatient experience will take place at our hospital- based FMC and at La Familia Medical Center.
-Students will have the opportunity to see a diverse student population.
-The problems we see are interesting and provide great learning opportunities.
-The outpatient experience allows some flexibility to do some "full- spectrum" FM work.
+The supervising FM faculty come from a variety of backgrounds and work settings such as private practice, our hospital-based Family Medicine Center, and La Familia Medical Center (FQHC).
+The outpatient experience allows some flexibility to do some "full- spectrum" FM work and attend any residency specialty consulting clinics, such as derm, endo, neuro, GI, and procedure clinics.
+There is opportunity to engage in group visits for Centering Pregnancy, chronic pain, diabetes management, and group counseling sessions for patients dealing with substance use and possibility to work at the Healthcare for the Homeless clinic.

 Close supervision and teaching by attending faculty and senior resident and intern.
 The sub-intern will participate in didactics with the residents.
-The didactics are as follows:.
-Wednesday - Problem-Oriented Learning Session / noon conference and afternoon rotating learning sessions: journal club, diabetes and OB presentations, behavioral health, clinical guidelines and hands on teaching workshops (procedures, geriatrics, suturing, splinting and casting, etc).
-Friday - morning reports, case-based learning session attended by residents, FM, geriatrics, surgerv. pediatric and internal medicine providers professionalism displayed.
-Grade given will be based on the PRIME scale: professionalism, reporter, interpreter, manager, educator.
+The didactics are as follows: Wednesday - Problem-Oriented Learning Session / noon conference and afternoon rotating learning sessions: journal club, OB, behavioral health, clinical guidelines, population health management and hands on teaching workshops (procedures, geriatrics, suturing, splinting and casting, etc).
+Friday - morning reports, case-based learning session attended by residents, FM faculty and a team of multi-disciplinary specialty providers.

 Assessment by attending faculty resident physicians.
-Criteria for Outstanding grade: Quality of care provided and degree of responsibility shown for patients, as well as ability to incorporate feedback for improvement and
+Criteria for Outstanding grade: Quality of care provided and degree of responsibility shown for patients, as well as ability to incorporate feedback for improvement and professionalism displayed.
+Grade given will be based on the PRIME scale: professionalism, reporter, interpreter, manager, and educator.